mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	...
 	Transaction sent: abcd1234....

-Like all MMGen commands, 'mmgen-txsend' is interactive, so you’ll be prompted before the transaction is actually broadcast.
-If the send was successful, a 64-character hexadecimal Bitcoin Transaction ID will be displayed ('abcd1234...' in our case).
+Like all MMGen commands, `mmgen-txsend` is interactive, so you’ll be prompted before the transaction is actually broadcast.
+If the send was successful, a 64-character hexadecimal Bitcoin Transaction ID will be displayed (`abcd1234...` in our case).

 Once the transaction is broadcast to the network and confirmed, your address